NiklasTiede/TinyHTTPie/README.md

 This repository contains the code to the multi-part series "[The Evolution of a Script](https://the-coding-lab.com/posts/the-evolution-of-a-script/)".

-Each branch contains the HTTP client `tinyhttp` at a different stage of its development.
+Each branch contains the code of the HTTP client `tinyhttp` at a different stage of its development.

 <h1 id="contents" ><img src="docs/contents.png" width="30px"> Contents</h1>